 All items found on Guelph Transit vehicles are turned in to the Administration Office.
 Please email [email protected] or call 519-822-1811 to confirm if your lost item has been returned.
 Guelph Transit is not responsible for lost or stolen articles.
 Lost items will be held for one week, but lost purses, wallets, keys, electronic devices and other items of worth, excluding bicycles, are forwarded to the city’s By-law Compliance and Security Division at the end of each week.

-University of Guelph Student cards that are found by Guelph Transit are sent to Enrollment Services and can be picked up there.
+University of Guelph Student cards that are found by Guelph Transit are sent to the Campus Card Office and can be picked up there.

 - Phone (general customer service): Monday to Friday, 8 a.m. to 4 p.m.

 - In person (administration office): Monday to Friday, 8:30 a.m. to 4 p.m.
 Closed on all statutory and civic holidays.

 Guelph Transit is operating at full service levels, Monday to Sunday.
 Holiday service is now on-demand.

 - Monday to Friday (5:45 a.m. – 12:15 a.m.): buses operate on a 20 or 30-minute service schedule, except Route 99 Mainline.

 - Saturday (5:45 a.m. to 12:45 a.m.): buses operate on a 30-minute service schedule, except Route 99 Mainline.

 - Sunday (9:15 a.m. to 6:45 p.m.): buses operate on a 30 minute service schedule, except Route 99 Mainline, which operates on a 15 or 30 minute service schedule from 7:15 a.m. to 10:15 p.m.

 - Holiday On-Demand Service: All bus stops throughout the city become on-demand stops for direct booking from 9:15 am to 6:45pm. (except those within the 99 Mainline, which runs every 30 minutes).